Meaning and Principles of Insurance forms an important part of the general awareness section of various competitive exams.

 Let us understand each principle of insurance with an example.

 Principle of Utmost Good Faith

-The very basic principle is that both the parties in an insurance contract should act in good faith towards each other i.e. they must provide clear and concise information related to the terms and conditions of the contract.
+The fundamental principle is that both the parties in an insurance contract should act in good faith towards each other, i.e. they must provide clear and concise information related to the terms and conditions of the contract.

-The Insured should provide all the information related to the subject matter and the insurer must give clear details regarding the contract.
+The Insured should provide all the information related to the subject matter, and the insurer must give precise details regarding the contract.

 Principle of Proximate Cause

 This is also called the principle of ‘Causa Proxima’ or the nearest cause.
 This principle applies when the loss is the result of two or more causes.
 The insurance company will find the nearest cause of loss to the property.
 If the proximate cause is the one in which the property is insured, then the company must pay compensation.
 If it is not a cause the property is insured against, then no payment will be made by the insured.

 Due to fire, a wall of a building was damaged, and the municipal authority ordered it to be demolished.
 While demolition the adjoining building was damaged.
 The owner of the adjoining building claimed the loss under the fire policy.
 The court held that fire is the nearest cause of loss to the adjoining building, and the claim is payable as the falling of the wall is an inevitable result of the fire.

 In the same example, the wall of the building damaged due to fire, fell down due to storm before it could be repaired and damaged an adjoining building.
 The owner of the adjoining building claimed the loss under the fire policy.
 In this case, the fire was a remote cause, and the storm was the proximate cause; hence the claim is not payable under the fire policy.